Japan Weather, climate and geography

 A series of mountain ranges run from northern Hokkaido to southern Kyushu.
 The Japanese Alps (the most prominent range) run in a north-south direction through central Honshu.
 Lowlands and plains are small and scattered, mostly lying along the coast, and composed of alluvial lowlands and diluvial uplands.

-The coastline is very long in relation to the land area and has very varied features.
+The coastline is long and has very varied features.
 For example, the deeply indented bays with good natural harbours tend to be adjacent to mountainous terrain.
 Many of Japan's major cities are located on the coastline and have an extremely high population density.